What’s at Stake

 Just downstream is one of the world’s most beautiful and cherished lakes—Lake Pend Oreille.
 The lake is not only a natural wonder, but also the engine that drives the region’s resort and recreation economy.

-In the midst of this pristine and awe-inspiring landscape, a corporation plans to introduce deafening machines including primary and secondary rock crushing, rumbling explosives, toxic chemicals from the blasting and a perpetual polluted discharge.
-Hecla Mining Corporation callously plans to subject a place in which you cannot fire up a chainsaw or ride a bike to the blunt onslaught of industry.
+In the midst of this pristine and awe-inspiring landscape, a mining corporation plans to introduce deafening machines including primary and secondary rock crushing, rumbling explosives, toxic chemicals from blasting, and a perpetual polluted discharge.
+Hecla Mining Company callously plans to subject a wilderness place, in which you cannot fire up a chainsaw or ride a bike, to the blunt onslaught of industry.

 Water is the lifeblood of the West.
 Much of the water in the Clark Fork-Pend Oreille Watershed comes from the rain and snow that falls in the Cabinet Mountains.
-In fact, 90% of the water that recharges Lake Pend Oreille is from the Clark Fork River.
-Unique in Montana, the Cabinets are in a temperate rainforest climate and some ranges receive an average of 100 inches of precipitation annually.
-This water has the distinction of being some of the purest in the continental U.S. In what is a preventable travesty, the Rock Creek mine would contaminate the water that comes in contact with its operations.
-Flowing downstream the polluted water would carry mining toxins, impacting the water quality that small towns downstream all depend upon.
+In fact, 90% of the water that comprises Lake Pend Oreille is from the Clark Fork River.
+Unique in Montana, the Cabinet Mountains are in a temperate rainforest climate and some ranges receive an average of 100 inches of precipitation annually.
+This water has the distinction of being some of the purest in the continental U.S. In what is a preventable travesty, the Rock Creek Mine would contaminate the water that comes in contact with its proposed industrial operations.
+Flowing downstream, the polluted water would carry mining toxins and would impact the water quality that small towns all depend upon.

 A Perpetual Toxic Discharge: